-Template 4 - Banking book – Indicators of potential climate change transition risk: Exposures to top 20 carbon-intensive firms.
-Fixed format
+Template 4: Banking book – Climate change transition risk: Exposures to top 20 carbon-intensive firms.
+(Fixed format)

-Institutions shall use the following instructions to disclose the information required in ‘Template 4: Banking book – Indicators of potential climate change transition risk: Exposures to top 20 carbon-intensive firms, as set out in Annex XXXIX to this Regulation.
+Institutions shall use the following instructions to disclose the information required in ‘Template 4: Banking book – Climate change transition risk: Exposures to top 20 carbon-intensive firms’, as set out in Annex XXXIX of Implementing Regulation 2024/XXXX.

 Institutions shall disclose in this template aggregate information on exposures towards the most carbon-intensive counterparties in the world.
 They shall include aggregated and anonymised information on the gross carrying amount of exposures towards up to 20 counterparties that are among the top 20 most carbon-intensive corporates worldwide.

+If more than one institution in the group have exposures towards the same company in the top 20 emitters group, the disclosure shall include the total amount of all the exposures at group level.

+Institutions shall disclose this information at the highest level of consolidation based on the CRR requirements, institutions shall disclose exposures to the 20 most carbon-intensive firms within their perimeter of prudential consolidation., including not only exposures of the parent company but also of the institutions within that perimeter of consolidation.

+Institutions shall disclose in the narrative accompanying the disclosure the source of the data they use.
 Information shall be based on publicly available reputable and accurate information.
 Examples of data sources to identify the top carbon-intensive companies include the Carbon Majors Database and Reports of the Carbon Disclosure Project and Climate Accountability Institute as well as Thomson Reuters.

-Institutions shall disclose in the narrative accompanying the disclosure the source of the data they use.
+Information disclosed by the institutions shall enable to clearly identify the precise source used.
+If several lists of a same data provider coexist, institutions shall specify the precise list used.
+This could entail to specify the reference period of the list/report or the particular list considered in case multiple lists are available for the same reference period.

 Where institutions are not able to identify exposures towards the top 20 carbon-intensive firms in the world, they shall explain why they have not indicated such exposures, including in the case in which they do not have any exposures towards the top 20 carbon-intensive firms in the world.

+Institutions shall disclose this template on a semi-annual basis.